park-peter/dao-ai/docs/key-capabilities.md

 - Clean up resources on shutdown
 - Load configuration or credentials

-**For per-message logic** (logging requests, checking permissions, etc.), use **middleware** instead.
+**Important:** For per-request logic (logging requests, validating inputs, checking permissions), use **middleware** instead.
 Middleware provides much more flexibility and control over the agent execution flow.

 Inject custom logic at key points in the agent lifecycle: